Frequently Asked Questions

 While CBD does not require a prescription, it nonetheless has effects that can be positive & negative.
 The need for CBD should be evaluated, & dosing is very patient specific.
 There is no one size fit all approach for CBD dosing.
 Drug-Drug interactions (including CBD and prescription drugs) are important & severe consequences can result especially with patients with multiple chronic conditions & complicated medication regimens.
 With a valid medication history, education & communication between the patient, their physician & pharmacist many of the medication issues can be resolved.

-How is CBD Apothecary different from every other vendor of CBD?
+How is Care Best Designed CBD different from every other vendor of CBD?

 A licensed pharmacist will be present at all times to educate, discuss & review your medication options.
 We specialize in CBD, and our sole focus is on your health & how CBD can or cannot be part of your overall healthcare plan.
 We are unique in San Antonio in providing this much needed service.
 You won’t find another place where you can see a dedicated pharmacist about your questions regarding CBD.